shubhamsingh47/Medical_Appointment_Scheduler/README.md

 * Doctors lose valuable consultation time handling appointments.

-❗ There is a need for a simple, secure, and automated way to manage appointments between a doctor and patients.
+REQUIRED:-  There is a need for a simple, secure, and automated way to manage appointments between a doctor and patients.

 # Core Features
 * Doctor Dashboard – View and manage upcoming patient appointments.